Mission, Advisory Board, & Project Team

 - Grounding all work in evidence-based practice and current research

-- Dr. Nancy Carriuolo, President of Rhode Island College
+- Dr. Frank D. Sánchez, President of Rhode Island College

-- Co-PI: Dr. Scott Kane, Dean of Students/Interim Vice President for Student Affairs
+- Dr. Ron Pitt, Vice President for Academic Affairs

-- Co-PI: Dr. Ron Pitt, Vice President for Academic Affairs
+- Dr. Scott Kane, Interim Vice President for Student Affairs

 - Ms. Lisa Rose Bucci, Teacher, Hope High School

-- Ms. Maria Carvalho, Associate Director for College Readiness & Persistence, The College Crusade
+- Ms. Maria Carvalho, Director for Postsecondary Transition & Success, The College Crusade of RI

 - Ms. Lori DiPina, Educational Services Coordinator, RI Department of Children, Youth and Families

 - Ms. Antoinette Gomes, Director-Unity Center, Rhode Island College

 - Representative Raymond Hull, Rhode Island General Assembly

 - Ms. Kat Keenan, Deputy Director, Foster Forward